codeflorist/quakespasm/README.md

   This pack contains the fully modelled weapons by [Plague](https://members.optusnet.com.au/%7eplaguespak/), adapted and animated for VR by Skizot, and expansion weapons added by codeflorist.
 This pack is perfect for VR.

-  To use them with QuakeSpasm-OpenVR, extract `pakz.pak` into your `id1` sub-folder and rename it by changing the `z` to a number higher then the highest existing `pak`-file inside your `id1` folder.
+  To use them with QuakeSpasm-OpenVR, extract `pakz.pak` into your `id1` subfolder and rename it by changing the `z` to a number higher then the highest existing `pak`-file inside your `id1` folder.
 If you are using `pak` files from vanilla Quake this will be `pak2.pak`, and if you're using the Re-Release, it will be `pak1.pak`.

-For the expansions, do exactly the same with the `hipnotic`, and `rogue` sub-folders.
+  For the expansions, as as well as Arcane Dimensions, do exactly the same with the `hipnotic`, `rogue` and `ad` subfolders.
+There is also a special pack available for the Alkaline mod.
+Simply extract it into the `alk` subfolder.

   You will notice, that the weapon offsets and scaling will be off.
 To switch to the correct offsets, access the `VR Options` in Quake's main menu and switch `Gun Model Offsets` from `Vanilla` to `Plague`.
 (Note that you will have to do that for each expansion/add-on you load, since Quake writes separate configs per mod.)

 - [__Enhanced Model Conversions Pack__](https://quakeone.com/forum/quake-mod-releases/finished-works/283295-osjc-s-enhanced-quake1-model-conversions-pack-v1):